cartersusi/go-knn/README.md

 ---

-This library is intended to be lightweight and quick KNN search for reasonably sized datasets. e.g small business e-comm, blogs, etc...
+This library is intended to be a CPU KNN search for reasonably sized datasets.

-For a more advanced implementation, see libraries:
+For a more advanced GPU implementation, see libraries:
 * FAISS - https://github.com/facebookresearch/faiss
 * Annoy - https://github.com/spotify/annoy